This handbook strives to:

 This publication was supported by Cooperative Agreement number NU2GGH001873, funded by the Centers for Disease Control and Prevention through TEPHINET, a program of The Task Force for Global Health.
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the Centers for Disease Control and Prevention, the Department of Health and Human Services, The Task Force for Global Health, Inc. or TEPHINET.

 The multitude of tutorials and vignettes that provided knowledge for development of handbook content are credited within their respective pages.

 More generally, the following sources provided inspiration for this handbook:

 The “R4Epis” project (a collaboration between MSF and RECON)

 bookdown: Authoring Books and Technical Documents with R Markdown

 Netlify hosts this website

-Academic courses and epidemiologist training programs are welcome to use this handbook with their students.
+Academic courses and epidemiologist training programs are welcome to use this handbook with their students, but please send us an email to let us know.
 If you have questions about your intended use, email epiRhandbook@gmail.com.